CNN cited the American Immigration Council's recent report ...

 - New Jersey’s 67,755 Asian-owned businesses had sales and receipts of $29.9 billion and employed 115,024 people in 2007, the last year for which data is available.
 The state’s 68,374 Latino-owned businesses had sales and receipts of $10.2 billion and employed 48,059 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are integral to New Jersey’s economy as workers.
+Immigrants are integral to New Jersey’s economy as workers and taxpayers.

 - More than 40% of the state’s scientists and engineers with advanced degrees were foreign-born in 2006, according to the same study.